balises-ouistici/OuisticiBaliseRasp/README.md

 #make install
 ```

-Refer to this doc to use the IQaudio Zero module : [module IQaudio](https://balises-ouistici.github.io/recettes/iqaudio_zero/)
+Refer to this doc to use the IQaudio Zero module: [module IQaudio](https://balises-ouistici.github.io/recettes/iqaudio_zero/)

-Refer to this doc to get the IQaudio Zero module button to shut-down the Raspberry Pi : [bouton d'arrêt](https://balises-ouistici.github.io/recettes/configuration/#bouton-darret-halt)
+Refer to this doc to get the IQaudio Zero module button to shut-down the Raspberry Pi: [bouton d'arrêt](https://balises-ouistici.github.io/recettes/configuration/#bouton-darret-halt)

+4. Configure directories

+Make directories `/home/pi/balises/media/uploads` and `/home/pi/balises/media/ip` or change paths in `serverconfig.py` and `balise_ouistici_2025.py`.

+If your home directory is not `/home/pi` also make path changes in the scripts files.

-4. Quick start
+5. Quick start

 ```
 # start rtl_433